 Moreover, it’s hard to imagine digital dating without profile pictures.
 Enabling users to upload photos from their devices or choose pictures from Instagram is an important functionality of a dating app.

 Similarly, connecting your app with, for example, Spotify offers an opportunity to share music tastes and increases the chances of meeting a like-minded person.

 3. Matching Algorithm

-There is a wide variety of matching algorithms that dating apps can apply.
+There is a wide variety of matching algorithms that dating apps can apply, for example, they can be based on the location of users or their mutual interests.
 It is a key factor differentiating your app, thus it must be properly planned and incorporated into the app architecture.

 In general, matchmaking techniques depend on the type of app you chose to create.
 For example, mathematical algorithms connect people according to mutual interests, values, and preferences.